Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-05-Use-M365-Apps-to-Label-data.md

 1. Close the Microsoft Word tabs that are open on your browser to exit from Word.

    >**Note**: When you apply Sensitivity label, the label information will persist with your file or email, even as it is shared between devices, applications, and cloud services.

-     Applying a sensitivity label may also result in changes to your file or email according to your organization's configuration, such as A header or footer may appear in your file or email and  watermark may appear in your file
+   >**Note**: Applying a sensitivity label may also result in changes to your file or email according to your organization's configuration, such as A header or footer may appear in your file or email and  watermark may appear in your file

    >**Note**: In summary, this task guides the user can actively test and see the Sensitivity label in action, gaining a practical understanding of how the label affects document content and visibility.